The red cape.

 We have depolarized our relationships.
 As the woman rises in masculine power, the man rises in his feminine power to balance this dynamic.
 We are in a constant dance in polarity.
 Perhaps this is why our relationships don’t work.

-We are trying to live this 50/50 arrangement but it doesn’t fulfill us because neither of us are leveraging our strengths and our natural powers.
+We are trying to live this 50/50 arrangement but it doesn’t fulfill us because neither of us is leveraging our strengths and our natural powers.

 We are entering a new horizon of relationships where the boundaries between feminine and masculine power become blurry.
 A woman can do anything that a man can do.
 A man can do what any woman can do (besides bearing children, of course.)
 This is not about gender (or sex.)
 This is about understanding our differences and levering them.
 If a cat would learn how to bark and a dog would learn how to meow, does that mean that they should?!
 Understanding what’s easier for us and leveraging our strengths is key to sustainable, happy relationships where everyone plays their natural roles.